Ovid/zen-of-test-suites/README.md

 The single biggest factor in poor test suite performance for applications is frequently I/O. In particular, working with the database tends to be a bottleneck and there's only so much database tuning that can be done.
-Several database-related optimizations which can be considered are:
+After you've profiles your SQL and optimized it, several database-related optimizations which can be considered are:

 1. Using transactions to clean up your database rather than rebuilding the database